28/11/2022

 Drawing a Floor Plan from Scratch

-If none of the offered templates resembles the space you are planning for, you’re able to open a blank page by clicking on “Start from Scratch”.
-From here, you can add both structural and partition walls that can be drawn exactly to scale using the inbuilt ruler tools.
+If none of the offered templates resembles the space you are planning for, you”ll need to open a blank page.
+Do this by clicking on “Start from Scratch”.
+From here, you can add both structural and partition walls.
+These can be drawn exactly to scale using the inbuilt ruler tools.

 Once you’ve completed the floorplan boundaries, the next step is to furnish the space.
 Under the FURNISH tab, you can select non-furniture items like lighting, windows, doors, and stairs.
 This allows you to perform space-planning as well as visualise the impact of specific light sources.
 (An entire finance department peering into the afternoon sun won’t be too pleased about your west-facing office plan!)